JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 typeof(v)
 ```

 We can see, that the general description of any array in Julia is as follows: `Array{T,N}` denotes `N`-dimensional dense array with elements of type `T`.
-From this description, we can immediately see, that vector `v` has one dimension and contains elements of type `In64`.
+From this description, we can immediately see, that vector `v` has one dimension and contains elements of type `Int64`.
 Another way how to get this information is to use `ndims` and `eltype` function

 ```@repl vectors
 ndims(v)
 eltype(v)
 ```

-We can also check the size and the length of a vector using `size` and `length` function
+We can also check the size and the length of a vector using the `size` and `length` functions

 ```@repl vectors
 size(v)